Programma International

-Programma International was one of the first personal computer software publishers.
+Programma International, Inc. was one of the first personal computer software publishers.
 Established in the late 1970s by David Gordon, it published a line of approximately 300 game, programming utility, and office productivity products for the Apple II, Commodore PET, TRS-80 and other personal computer systems.
 Hayden Publishing bought Programma International in 1980 and the company went out of business in 1983.